How do I upload files that are blocked by AWS WAF?

 For String to match, enter the URI path where requests are being made.

-11. (Optional) For Text transformation, choose a Text transformation or None.
+10. (Optional) For text transformation, choose a text transformation, or choose None.

-14. For Set rule priority, move the rule below the managed rule that was blocking the request.
+13. For Set rule priority, update the rule priority so it's after the managed rule that blocked the request.

-Important: It’s a best practice to test rules in a non-production environment with the Action set to Count.
-Evaluate the rule using CloudWatch metrics combined with AWS WAF sampled requests or AWS WAF logs.
-When the rule does what you want, change the Action to Block.
+Note: It's a best practice to test rules in a non-production environment with the Action set to Count.
+To evaluate the rule, use CloudWatch metrics combined with AWS WAF sampled requests or AWS WAF logs.
+When the rule runs as expected, change the Action to Block.

-Note: Rules are processed in the order that they're listed in the web ACL.
-For the following recommendations, be sure to reorder your rule priorities as needed.
+Note: Rules process in the order that they are listed in the web ACL.
+For the following best practices, reorder your rule priorities as needed.

 Choose the best method for your use case:

-- Apply selective exclusion with a string match rule statement (AWS WAF) or a string match condition (AWS WAF Classic).
-Add specific phrases that are associated with the BODY of the files to your safe list.
-If false positives occur on a certain URI path, then add the path to your safe list.
+• Apply selective exclusion with a string match rule statement (AWS WAF) or a string match condition (AWS WAF Classic).
+Add specific phrases that are associated with the body of the files to your safe list.
+For example: If false positives occur on a specific URI path, then add the path to your safe list.

-- Use a separate domain for file uploads.
-Be sure to consider if this is a cost-effective option for your use case.
+• Use a separate domain for file uploads.
+Verify if this is a cost-effective option for your use case.

-- Scan (scrub) files and images for embedded code and data.
-You can perform this action on the client side before uploading the files.
-Or, if you create an exclusion rule, then you can perform this action on the backend after uploading the files.
+• Scan (scrub) files and images for embedded code and data.
+You can perform this action on the client side before you upload the files.
+Or, if you create an exclusion rule, then you can perform this action on the back end after you upload the files.

-Caution: Be sure to avoid encoding malicious images. - Implement image optimization techniques, such as chunk removal or randomization of bits.
+• Implement image optimization techniques, such as chunk removal or bit randomization.